tbenson89/eth-todo/README.md

 # eth-todo

-TODO: Create a docker file to one click download app Dev_ENV
+TODO: Create a docker-like file to one click download app Dev_ENV

 ### Important
 - what you still need to do